 Treatment of mental health including counseling, music therapy, meditation, and medication are some options.
 Let’s review some of the common medications used for mental health especially for depression and anxiety.

 Medications on a med list for mental health are ‘left alone’ not changed, stopped, or switched especially if the depression and anxiety seem to be alleviated or in check.
 Mental health medications, especially those for depression and anxiety, may eventually become unnecessary or inappropriate.
-Deprescribing medications in this area takes time, these medications need to be tapered down slowly.
+Deprescribing medications in this area take time, these medications need to be tapered down slowly.

 Why would one even think about reducing these medications anyway?

-- If depression or anxiety was due to a life changing event, an episode in time, the treatment may no longer be needed
+- If depression or anxiety was due to a life-changing event, an episode in time, the treatment may no longer be needed

 - Some medications can lead to cardiovascular changes and may be dosed too high for an older adult.
 Examples include: